 If you had done a little reading up about buying diamonds, one of the first things you are probably told is to make sure that it is certified.
 Therefore, the answer to the question raised in the title is rather obvious.
 No. Buying a loose diamond without certification is never a good idea.

 A reliable grading report is the ultimate blueprint of your diamond.
-Not only would it accurately depict the 4Cs, it offers additional details like physical measurements, florescence rating and inclusion plots.
+Not only would it accurately depict the 4Cs, but it also offers additional details like physical measurements, fluorescence rating and inclusion plots.

 Consumers who intend to buy jewelry insurance can use the grading report as an objective assessment of its quality.
 In the unfortunate event that you need to make a claim or need to get your diamond replaced, you can make use of the grading report as a basis for the replacement value.

 Even though most people romantically believe that a diamond is going to have an eternal position among the family jewels, situations might arise where you have to sell off your jewelry.
 Naturally, you would expect a fair amount of money for your diamond.

 Without a grading report to back up your jewelry and authenticate its value, I can tell you upfront that it would almost be an impossible task to find a buyer.

 Full length GIA report with sealed loose diamond for authenticity